-On SLES 11 systems, if another SCSI driver, such as aic79xx, is loaded right behind the LPFC driver through the initrd image, the loading of the SCSI driver right after the LPFC driver might interrupt the SCSI mid-layer discovery process on the LUNs connected to the LPFC driver.
+On SLES 11 systems, if another SCSI driver (such as aic79xx) is loaded right behind the LPFC driver through the initrd image, the SCSI mid-layer discovery process may be interrupted on the LUNs connected to the LPFC driver.
 This causes the SCSI discovery reference count put on the LPFC driver to not release and the LPFC driver cannot unload.

-The Emulex driver kit installation script always puts the LPFC module at the end of the INITRD\MODULES list before building the initrd image.
-However, if this problem is observed make sure no SCSI drivers are added right after the LPFC module in the INITRD\MODULES list.
+The Emulex driver kit installation script always places the LPFC module at the end of the INITRD_MODULES list before building the initrd image.
+However, if this problem is observed, make sure no SCSI drivers are added right after the LPFC module in the INITRD_MODULES list.